hellerve/blog/posts/A_Note_on_Lockdown.md

 All of us are currently battling on many different fronts.
 Some of us are struggling to maintain social distance when they work in customer service.
-Some of us have to figure out what to do with their children when the daycare closes.
+Some of us have to figure out what to do with their children when daycare is closing and noone knows for how long.
 Some of us have to learn how to cope with being alone at home.

 Because all of this is happening, I wanted to make sure that all of my friends, acquaintences, and everyone else in my tiny readership know: if you need